 A seizure may be seen as early as on the first day of life.

 Different syndromes of epilepsy are seen across all age groups in children.
-Seizures may occur in children due to developmental issues, congenital issues, family history or they may be due to some acquired disease such as infection, tumour, head injury, stroke, fever.
+Seizures may occur in children due to developmental issues, congenital issues, or family history or they may be due to some acquired disease such as infection, tumour, head injury, stroke, or fever.

 Irrespective Of The Cause Of Seizures, The Effect Of Epilepsy On Children Is Tremendous